lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/1_html/README.md

 	* section
 	* header
 	* footer
-	* nave
+	* nav
 	* aside
 ```

-***Two Different Element Types***
+##### Part 3 - Very Important Notes For HTML Knowledge!!!

 * Almost all elements default to TWO different `display` types
 * Inline Elements vs Block Elements
+* Block element
-* Block element - an element that cannot have anything next to it even if it does not reach the end of the page.
+	* An element that cannot have anything next to it even if it does not reach the full width of it's parent container
 	* e.g. `div`, `h1`
+* Inline Element
-* Inline Element - This element will be called right after/next to the element it is behind in the markup.
+	* This element will be called right after/next to the element it is behind in the html file
 	* e.g. `a href`

+##### Part 4 - Common HTML Tags and their descriptions

+***Block Elements***

+* header - A semantic tag.
+Use this to indicate the "header" of the page
+* nav - A semantic tag.
+Use this to indicate the content inside belongs to a navigavtion bar
+* ul - A html tag.
+Stands for Unordered list.
+Usually has list item elements inside
+* ol - A html tag.
+Stands for Ordered list.
+Usually has list item elements inside
+* li - A html tag.
+Stands for list item.
+Usually nested inside of a UL or OL.
+Will have bullets or numbers depending on the type of parent
+* div - A html tag.
+Stands for division.
+Usually used to indicate a section or piece of the page
+* section - A semantic tag.
+Use to indicate a section of the page
+* article - A semantic tag.
+Use to indicate a section of the page
+* h1 - h6 - A html tag.
+These are heading tags. h1 is the largest, h6 is the smallest
+* p - A html tag.
+Paragraph tag.
+Stick some text in here

+***Inline Elements***

+* a - A html tag.
+This is a link tag.
+You can pass it an attributes `href` which will hold a link that the user will be sent to.
+* img - A html tag.
+Give this a `src` attribute that can target a image file on your computer, or through a link online
+* strong - A html tag that will bold any text inside of it.
+You may put this inside of text in a paragraph tag to bold a certain word or sentence
+* button - A html tag that will render a default styled button

+***There are many more HTML tags out there, feel free to play around with these or explore others on your own***